 How far do you travel?

-I am based in Uptown area of Charlotte, North Carolina and play for the entire Charlotte area as well as the surrounding areas within a 35 mile radius.
+I am based in the South Park area of Charlotte, North Carolina and play for the entire Charlotte area as well as the surrounding areas within a 35 mile radius.
 I am able to travel outside of the 35 mile radius for an additional mileage fee.

 Can I hear a sample of your music before hiring you?

 Yes!
-I offer in-person complimentary consultations prior to official booking so you can hear the harp live!
+I offer in-person or virtual complimentary consultations prior to official booking so you can hear the harp live!
 To hear sound clips of my playing, please visit the Listen page of this website.

 Are you able to play outdoors?